 Christian roots now lost to view

 To be fair to the author, in a book with a sub-title as grand as ‘The Making of the Western Mind’, it would be impossible to cover every issue.
 Holland aims to show us how we came to be what we are and think as we do today (xxiv).
 So saturated are we in Christian concepts and assumptions, he shows, that most of us have no idea of their origins, their significance, or the alternatives.
 He deals very well with this in the later part of the book but does not mention anywhere the role of Mathew Arnold, the Victorian poet and essayist who was important for England in this sector of the history of ideas.
-Those to whom Christian history is important insofar as it either helps validate or undermine their belief in the goodness of God’s purposes – and of his people – would do well to understand what the secular world is missing in its commonplace but incomplete and misleading version of history, of human rights, of Western values in general and how these have no validation in nature once Christian beliefs have been peeled away.
+Those to whom Christian history is important insofar as it either helps validate or undermine their belief in the goodness of God’s purposes – and of his people – would do well to understand what the secular world is missing.
+Namely, that human rights and Western values in general have no validation in nature once Christian beliefs have been peeled away.

 Holland’s early chapters are very powerful in depicting a world in which compassion, equality, freedom and respect based on ‘the golden rule’ simply had no place whatever.
 The pre-Christian world was quite unabashed in its cruelty and the book demonstrates that fact beyond argument.
 What is more strange than that, however, (and not mentioned by Holland) is the fact that as little as two generations ago this was widespread knowledge and taken for granted among academics and the historically literate.
 Today it is something that a historian has to re-assert just to get the discussion off to a meaningful start.
 Holland’s study of antiquity taught him that the values of the Greek Leonidas or the Roman Julius Caesar were utterly alien to his own, even though he was (and is) a long-term sceptic of religious faith of any description (xxviii).
 The roots of Christian belief, or at least its impact on how we view the cosmos, are so profound and pervasive that they have been lost to view.
 The idea that the oracle at Delphi might give ethical instruction to anyone would have been bizarre in that world and ridiculous to a classically educated graduate up until the middle (or a little later) of the twentieth century: ‘The gods…never thought to regulate morals’ (15).
 Compare that with the moral injunctions in the Torah, the prophets, the Gospels and the New Testament letters and you begin to get the picture that Holland paints through the book.
 The idea that the world was a battleground between good and evil would not have occurred to a general such as Pompey or Caesar.
 It is not only that if God does not exist, all things are permitted (which is itself a reaction to Christian belief) but that the world is simply a struggle for power where the strong will win.
 The pre-Christian world was curiously Darwinian.